Algebraic Structures, MST20010

 Assessment:

-Two or three online in-trimester short exams, during the Monday slot (11am to 12 noon), counting altogether for 30% of the final grade.
+Two online in-trimester short exams, during the Monday slot (11am to 12 noon), counting altogether for 30% of the final grade.

 One end of trimester exam (in person) during the December exam session, counting for 70% of the final grade.